jugbb/jugbb.github.io/content/blog/2024/asynchronous-programming-in-java-using-virtual-threads.md

 The Java Usergroup Berlin-Brandenburg and our partner Europace AG invite you to the talk "**Asynchronous Programming in Java using Virtual Threads**" by Dr. Venkat Subramaniam on February the 8th.
 <!--more-->
-This talk will be in english.
+The talk will be held in English.

 ## The Talk
 **Asynchronous Programming in Java using Virtual Threads**